cisco/mindmeld/source/userguide/custom_action.rst

 ===========================

 MindMeld 4.3 introduces Custom Actions which allow MindMeld developers to further separate their business logic from the conversational application.
-This paradigm shift helps to reduce the barriers to build and deploy conversational applications.

 Why Custom Actions?